-The Bachelor of Arts with a major in Marketing and Consumer Behavior focuses on what motivates consumers to make purchasing decisions, and how this understanding can be used to develop competitive marketing strategies.
+The Bachelor of Arts in Marketing and Consumer Behavior focuses on what motivates consumers to make purchasing decisions, and how this understanding can be used to develop competitive marketing strategies.

 On graduating from the major, students should be able to:

 - Analyze the motivations of consumers that drive purchasing decisions.